chipzx92/DataEngineeringI320/docs/syllabus.md

 Jump to [Course Schedule](#course-schedule).

+## Lab link

+You can access your lab machine through this link: [https://labs.azure.com/](https://labs.azure.com/)

 ## Course Description

 This class will be a foundational course in Data Engineering principles and practices.
 This course will enable you to: